 1798 – United Irishmen Rebellion: British regulars arrive in Dublin; Rebels march to Tinahely, Co Wicklow.

-1864 – Tuam, Co Galway born Colonel Patrick Kelly of the Irish Brigade (The Fighting Irish) dies at the Siege of Petersburg while leading the Irish Brigade forward a Confederate position.
+1864 – Galway-born Colonel Patrick Kelly of the Irish Brigade dies at the Siege of Petersburg while leading the Irish Brigade forward a Confederate position.

 1871 – The ‘Westmeath Act’ allows detention without trial for agrarian offenses.

-1904 – Today was when James Joyce had his first date with Nora Barnacle; ultimately, it became the date on which everything takes place in his masterpiece, Ulysses.
+1904 – Bloomsday: On this date, James Joyce had his first date with Nora Barnacle; ultimately, it became the date on which everything takes place in his masterpiece, Ulysses.

-1920 – The IRA attacked the RIC barracks at Cookstown, County Tyrone.
+1920 – The IRA attacked the RIC barracks at Cookstown, Co Tyrone.
 IRA man Patrick Loughrane was killed.

-1921 – An IRA ambush was mounted at Rathcoole, near Banteer, County Cork.
+1921 – An IRA ambush was mounted at Rathcoole, near Banteer, Co Cork.
 Landmines were exploded under three lorries, killing two Auxiliaries and wounding four.

-1921 – RIC Constable was kidnapped and killed.
+1921 – An RIC Constable was kidnapped and killed.

 1922 – A free State soldier, William Murphy, is killed.